 ELECTRIC SHOCK HAZARD This equipment must be grounded.
 Improper grounding, setup, or usage of the system can cause electric shock: Turn off and disconnect power cord before servicing equipment.
 Connect only to grounded electrical outlets.
 Use only 3-wire extension cords.
 Ensure ground prongs are intact on power and extension cords.
 Do not expose to rain.
 Store indoors.
+Wait five minutes after disconnecting power cord before servicing.
 Ground all equipment, personnel, object being sprayed, and conductive objects in or close to spray area.
 See Grounding instructions.
+Connect the electrostatic gun to a voltage isolation system that will discharge the system voltage when not in use.
 All electrical wiring must be done by a qualified electrician and comply with all local codes and regulations.
-Follow the Fluid Voltage Discharge and Grounding Procedure when instructed to discharge the voltage; before cleaning, flushing, or servicing the system; before approaching the front o the gun; and before opening the isolation enclosure for the isolated fluid supply.
+Follow the Fluid Voltage Discharge and Grounding Procedure when instructed to discharge the voltage; before cleaning, flushing, or servicing the system; before approaching the front of the gun; and before opening the isolation enclosure for the isolated fluid supply.
 Do not touch the gun nozzle or electrode, or come within 4 in.
 (102 mm) of the electrode during gun operation.
-Follow the Fluid Voltage Discharge and Grounditing Procedure.
+Follow the Fluid Voltage Discharge and Grounding Procedure.
 Only use the red-colored Graco electrically conductive gun air hose with this gun.
 Do not use black or gray-colored Graco air hoses.
 Do not splice hoses together.
 Install only one continuous Graco waterborne fluid hose between the isolated fluid supply and the spray gun.
-MPa/bar/PSI MOVING PARTS HAZARD Moving parts can pinch, cut or amputate fingers and other body parts.
+MOVING PARTS HAZARD Moving parts can pinch, cut or amputate fingers and other body parts.
 Keep clear of moving parts.
 Do not operate equipment with protective guards or covers removed.
 Equipment can start without warning.
 Before checking, moving, or servicing equipment, follow the Pressure Relief Procedure and disconnect all power sources.
-MPa/bar/PSI PRESSURIZED EQUIPMENT HAZARD Fluid from the equipment, leaks, or ruptured components can splash in the eyes or on skin and cause serious injury.
-Follow the Pressure Relief Procedure when you stop spraying/dispensing and before cleaning, checking, or servicing equipment.
+SKIN INJECTION HAZARD High-pressure fluid from gun, hose leaks, or ruptured components will pierce skin.
+This may look like just a cut, but it is a serious injury that can result in amputation.
+Get immediate surgical treatment.
+Do not spray without tip guard installed.
+Engage trigger lock when not spraying.
+Do not point gun at anyone or at any part of the body.
+Do not put your hand over the spray tip.
+Do not stop or deflect leaks with your hand, body, glove, or rag.
+Follow the Pressure Relief Procedure when you stop spraying and before cleaning, checking, or servicing equipment.
 Tighten all fluid connections before operating the equipment.
-Check hoses, tubes, and couplings daily.
+Check hoses and couplings daily.
 Replace worn or damaged parts immediately.